rliang/cpbar/README.md

 Starting from `0`, the first `LEFT` identifiers are allocated for the left part of the panel, then the next `RIGHT` for the right part, and the remaining `CENTER` for the center.
 Each part is drawn left-to-right.
-Input must start with the identifier and a space. e.g.:
+Input must start with the identifier and a non-digit character. e.g.:

 	pbar --center 1 --left 2 --right 3
 	0 my info